yeaso/Expansion-Quantization-Network-EQN/README.md

 3. Change the loading model name in 28pd.py to the actual name of the downloaded EQN-model.
 4. Create a directory named "28pd" to place the .csv format data files to be labeled or predicted.

+Feel free to cite our article:
+Zhou, J., Luo, S., & Chen, H. (2025).
+Expansion quantization network: A micro-emotion detection and annotation framework.
+PloS one, 20(11), e0333930.